earthly/website/blog/_posts/2023-06-19-python-microservices-rabbitmq-docker.md

 To follow up with this article, we need to have a working knowledge of Django, Flask and Docker.

-## A Brief Introduction to RabbitMQ
+## A Brief Introduction To RabbitMQ

 [RabbitMQ](https://www.rabbitmq.com/) is an open-source message broker software that implements the [Advanced Message Queuing Protocol (AMQP)](https://www.amqp.org/).
 It allows applications to communicate and exchange messages (data) asynchronously, enabling loose coupling and promoting system resilience.
 RabbitMQ provides features such as routing, reliability, and scalability, making it a popular choice for many distributed systems.
 It can be used in a variety of scenarios, including serving as the backbone for microservices, handling background jobs, and implementing communication between different systems.